 The Company also evaluated the elements of the GSK Collaboration Agreement in accordance with the provisions of ASC 606 and concluded that the contract counterparty, GSK, is a customer.
 The Company's arrangement with GSK contains the following material promises under the contract at inception: (i) transfer of the license under certain of the Company's intellectual property related to belrestotug, (ii) completion of the Phase 1 clinical study related to belrestotug, (iii) transfer of "Know How" under the belrestotug intellectual property, and (iv) manufacturing until the "Know How" transfer is complete.
 The Company evaluated the above material promises under ASC 606 and determined that it has one combined performance obligation.
 These promises are considered to be outputs of the Company's ordinary activities and ongoing major operations.
-As GSK provided the Company consideration in exchange for these promises, GSK meets the definition of a customer under ASC 606-10-20 in the context of the company and GSK jointly participate.
+As GSK provided the Company consideration in exchange for these promises, GSK meets the definition of a customer under ASC 606-10-20 in the context of the combined performance obligation.
+These promises are distinct from the co-development and co-commercialization activities in which the Company and GSK jointly participate.
 Accordingly, the context in which GSK is a customer is limited to the material promises described above.

 The transaction price totaling \$625.0 million was comprised of the upfront license payment.
-As of June 30, 2023, no development or regulatory milestones have been assessed as probable of being reached and thus have been fully constrained.
+As of September 30, 2023, no development or regulatory milestones have been assessed as probable of being reached and thus have been fully constrained.
 As part of its evaluation of the constraint, the Company considered numerous factors, including that receipt of the milestones is outside the control of the Company and contingent upon success in future clinical trials and the licensee's efforts.
 Any consideration related to sales-based milestones will be recognized when the related sales occur as they were determined to relate predominantly to the license granted to GSK and therefore have also been excluded from the transaction price.
 The Company is applying the royalty exception for sales-based royalties and will not recognize revenue until the subsequent sale of product occurs.